What is the natto mochi that is so delicious that Miyagi residents mistake it for a national favorite?

 You may be wondering, "Why is natto a rival to zunda?", but in fact natto is a very familiar food in Miyagi Prefecture

-That's because in Miyagi Prefecture, not only is "Zunda Mochi" popular, but " Natto Mochi " is also popular!
-This time, we'll be introducing "Natto Mochi," a mochi dish that Miyagi residents believe is popular nationwide
+That's because in Miyagi Prefecture, not only is "zunda mochi" popular, but "natto mochi" is another way of eating mochi!
+This time,"natto mochi," a mochi dish that Miyagi residents mistakenly believe is popular nationwidewe'll introduce

 Areas where natto mochi is eaten